 |Happendance Administrative Staff|

-Missy Lilje earned her BFA in dance from the University of Michigan, and her MFA in Dance from Arizona State University; she currently serves as CEO for the Happendance organization.
+Missy Lilje earned her BFA in dance from the University of Michigan, and her MFA in Dance from Arizona State University.

 As a performer, she has performed the works of Martha Graham, Doris Humphrey, Paul Taylor, David Dorfman, Peter Sparling, Mark Haim, Diane Newman, Jane Gamble, and more.